a-giuliano/proyecto_titi/csv-to-json/README.txt

        I had to change '160+' to '160' for the height of a tree because the script cannot handle the original input as a float, as it tries to do.

-NOTE2: The python script assumes the deathLevel attribute of each tree to be "Nivel 0: Afectación 0 %".
-This
+NOTE2: The python script assumes the deathLevel attribute of each tree to be "Nivel 0: Afectación 0 %" when the
-       assumption is made because the .xlsx file does not provide information about this field, but the field is necessary for the database.
-This may be something to change if it leads to inaccurate data.
+       reasonForDeath field is false and "Nivel 4: Afectación > 75 %" when it is non-false.
+If the reasonForDeath field is false (in the CSV) then the script changes it to an empty string because the app will fill in the reasonForDeath field with an empty string rather than a false value.